ModelEarth/io/coders/python/README.md

 	export PATH="/usr/local/bin:$PATH"
 	export PATH="$HOME/.docker/bin:$PATH"
 -->

-**Don't install Docker using Homebrew.**
-Docker for Mac (Docker Desktop) provides better performance and integration with the operating system.

 If you're transitioning from an old instance of [Docker](https://www.docker.com), you may need to reinstall or do a Docker reboot.